OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/build-versions-in-team-build.md

 - `$(Build.BuildNumber)` - This is the full build number (see [above](#setting-a-semver-compliant-build-number) for setting an appropriate format).
 - `$(Build.BuildID)` - This is a unique, incrementing ID at the Project collection level.
 Every new build will give you a new number.
 - `$(Build.SourceBranchName)` - this is the last path segment in the name of the branch.
-For example, a branch of `refs/heads/master` will return `master`.
+For example, a branch of `refs/heads/main` will return `main`.

 ### Build task recommendation